MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/writing-guide.md

 ```

 MarkDown syntax for nested tables is limited, so we recommend using HTML-syntax for nested tables in ordered and unordered lists use HTML-syntax.

+### Placeholders

+Rather than repeating text in two or more articles, use *includes*.
+For more information, see [Included Markdown files](/contribute/markdown-reference#included-markdown-files).

+For [!INCLUDE [prod_short](../includes/prod_short.md)], we use includes for boilerplate text, for content that is repeated in more than one article, and for the product name.
+That way, we can make changes in just one location - and so can you.

+> [!TIP]
+> In the [dynamics365smb-docs](https://github.com/MicrosoftDocs/dynamics365smb-docs) repo, the includes are in the `business-central\includes` subfolder.
+>
+> In December 2020, the two placeholders for the product name, prodshort.md and prodlong.md, were renamed to prod_short.md and prod_long.md.
+The change solved a problem internally at Microsoft, because we have a tool that helps identify spelling error, and that tool generated warnings for prodshort.md and prodlong.md.

 ### Comment syntax